American Horror Story: Freak Show: Soundtrack

+Release

 Marketing

 A video released in July 2014, entitled "Fallen Angel", was reported by many news sources to be an official Freak Show trailer.
 The video – which featured the American Horror Story title card – was later taken down after FX confirmed it was fan-made.
 Before the debut of the fan-made video, FX had not released any official trailers concerning the upcoming season.
 The first official teaser was released on August 20, 2014, entitled "Admit One".

 As with previous seasons, FX released a series of teaser trailers on the show's YouTube page.
 FX also used the marketing hashtag #WirSindAlleFreaks in the German language, and its English translation #WeAreAllFreaks.